 Credit and acknowledgements

 The data files were created by Randall L. Rathbun on February 14, 2013 with updates on May 18, 2014.
-Some data was provided by Allan J MacLeod, Ralph Buchholz and Brett Wittby, the rest computed by Rathbun using PARI/GP and eclib (in particular mwrank).
+For the curves of rank one, the generators were computed by him using an implementation in PARI/GP originally by Robatino of an algorithm in Robatino's 1996 thesis Computation of mock Heegner points on modular elliptic curves, following work of Monsky.
+Some data was provided by Allan J. MacLeod, and by Ralph Buchholz and Brett Wittby, using Magma; the rest computed by Rathbun using PARI/GP and eclib (in particular mwrank).